Grubuntu/PieMenu/README.md

 ![Capture d’écran (281)](https://github.com/user-attachments/assets/eddb64cd-b911-49fc-8c79-63dc05516b66)

-Now root Axis (X,Y,Z axis) and Planes (XY,XZ,YZ planes) are now taken into account as edge or face when they are selected for the context mode rules.

 # Presentation: PieMenu is a customizable menu, providing quick access to FreeCAD tools via keyboard shortcuts.
 You can choose from multiple shapes, themes, customize tools and shortcuts, and much more...